chan-edm/Finals-Lab-Task-2/README.md

 - **Relationships:**
   - **One-to-Many** relationship with `submission`
     - One student (`username`) can have **many submissions**.
-# Screenshot and Structure sample:

 ### 2. **`assignment` table**
 - **Primary Key:** `shortname`
 - **Relationships:**
   - **One-to-Many** relationship with `submission`
     - One assignment (`shortname`) can have **many submissions** from different students (or multiple versions from the same student).
-# Screenshot and Structure sample:

 ### 3. **`submission` table**
 - **Composite Primary Key:** `(username, shortname, version)`